Roboy/RoboyVR/00_sphinx_documentation/documentation/Rosbridge/0_rosbridge.rst

 	ROSObject

-Congrutalations, you finished the setup!
+Congratulations, you finished the setup!